 For many small and medium-sized businesses, this is the first time working with remote employees.
 Getting everyone up and running is difficult enough but then comes the challenge of communication, motivation, and trust.
 When trust is high, communication is open and flows smoothly, keeping everyone motivated to get the job done.
 Remember though, trust is a two-way street.
-When employees don't trust that management is being straight with them about the company's standing or when management doesn't trust that employees are getting their jobs done, the breakdown breeds conflict, low morale and dissent that can ultimately harm the company.
+When employees don't trust that management is being straight with them about the company's standing or when management doesn't trust that employees are getting their jobs done, the breakdown breeds conflict, low morale and descension that can ultimately harm the company.

 In February, Gallup research found that humans experience life about 30% rationally and 70% emotionally.
 That said, right now, emotions tend toward fear and uncertainty with six in ten Americans worried about COVID-19 exposure.
 According to the report, "Very worried people are not productive employees.
 The feelings followers need most are trust, compassion, stability, and hope."

 According to a recent article by Forbes, typically we build trust through our regular daily interactions.
 However, in a remote working environment, your interactions are far from ideal and are infrequent and impersonal.

 With daycare and schools closed, you can't expect a parent to work a straight 8-hour shift; or even 8 hours at all.
 This is the time to make compassionate compromises.
 Gallup's research showed that if ever there was a time to show care, it's now As Gallup noted, people are juggling new responsibilities, fears and problems, and they need to hear their managers and leaders say out loud that they understand, that the company is behind them, that they’ll get through this new situation together.

 Below are four tips for ensuring the trust and stability that remote employees need to alleviate even a little of the worry so they can focus on work.